Why can’t you just sleep in your own damn bed?

 She didn’t sleep with us every night and when the newest baby came, she got out of it for awhile.
 However, it persisted at different times throughout the years.

 Thankfully, our youngest son was somewhere in between.
-He had his bouts of staying up when he was real small.
+He had his bouts of staying up when he was real young.
 But he’s never wanted to sleep in our bed.
 Maybe we just didn’t let it happen again.

 It was at its worst when she was 8-years old after seeing a Goosebumps show with friends.
 That story should be in my post Why I Hate Your Kid.